 “They both sell stuff online, so why aren’t they the same?”

 Despite the fact that they are both used for online business, their concept is different.
 A marketplace is an online platform where the website owner allows third-party vendors to sell on the platform and invoice customers directly.
 Different sellers can advertise their goods to customers via the marketplace.
 It’s like a farmer’s market with different sellers and buyers, but all the transactions pass through the marketplace server and all sellers and buyers have to respect the marketplace guidelines.
 In exchange for providing clients and facilitating the sales, the marketplace takes a commission fee before paying the buyer.

 Marketplaces, on the other hand, benefit from a diverse user base.
 Since there are so many vendors, each one promotes the marketplace on their own, resulting in a viral spread of information.
 The more satisfied customers are, the more likely they are to transact on the platform.

 If you choose to create a marketplace, most of your costs will be related to digital channels: the development and maintenance fees for a marketplace will be much higher as this type of platform requires a large amount of work.
 The marketing fees to bring in clients and sellers will be higher as well, as it takes a substantial amount of traffic and sales to be profitable.
-Managing a large number of sellers and the legal fees for such a platform might be costly as well.
+Managing a large number of sellers and the legal fees for such a platform might be costly.
 However, your premises’ costs will be lower and you won’t have to invest in stock and logistic fees to import or sell products.